marisaKoe/mccTree/README.md

-This program computes the mcc tree out of a list of trees (bootstrap replicates or posterior samples) described in chapter 4 in Köllner (to appear).
+This program computes the mcc tree out of a list of trees (bootstrap replicates or posterior samples) described in chapter 4 in Köllner (2021).

 Please note: to run this program you need your own list of trees (bootstrap replicates or posterior samples) and add the appropriate information to the main.py

 References:

-Köllner, M. Automatic Loanword Identification using Tree Reconciliation, Dissertation, to appear at Eberhard Karls Universität Tübingen, 2021.
+Köllner, Marisa.
+Automatic Loanword Identification Using Tree Reconciliation.
+Diss.
+Universität Tübingen, 2021.